kit-data-manager/webpage/_metastore/documentation/installation/setup-metastore.markdown

 the parent directory.
 Therefor you may delete all settings from the 'config/application.properties' you don't want to change.

+NOTE
+: If you only want to remove properties (and not change them), they must be commented out ('#' at the beginning of the line) in 'application.properties'.

 The default configuration may look like this:
 ```
 ###############################################################################